StateLibraryVictoria/azure-functions/README.md

 The `shared_code` folder contains a mix of:

-- `shared_` helper functions that are designed to be used across multiple different functions
+- `shared_` helper functions that are designed to be used across multiple different Functions
-- `op_` or operation functions that are more specific to each Function.
+- `op_` or operation functions that are more specific to each Function

 <!-- todo should the directory structure be cleaned up a bit further? -->